 I’m not sure if the picture is clear enough, but the first one shows the Graphite with the streaks of metallic paint.
 The middle pic is after dry brushing on Old White and the last one is after sanding.
 Looks kinda rusty?
 Anyhows, once the sanding is done I gave it three coats of clear wax to seal it.
 All that’s left to do is to screw the license plates onto the drawers and add some new hardware.

 Let me know what you think or if you’ve revamped any office storage units?
-And if you like the idea don’t forget to share.

 And as always wishing you a very happy, craft filled week.